bbj-lab/fms-ehrs/README.md

 # Detecting highly informative events in electronic health records with foundation models

+> We present a foundation model-derived method to identify highly informative
+> tokens and events in a patient's electronic healthcare record.
+Our approach
+> considers incoming data in the entire context of a patient's hospitalization
+> and so can flag anomalous events that rule-based approaches would consider
+> within a normal range.
+We demonstrate that the events our model flags are
+> significant for predicting downstream patient outcomes, and that events
+> identified as carrying little information can safely be dropped.
+Finally, we
+> show how informativeness can help to interpret the predictions of prognostic
+> models trained on FM-derived representations.

 ## Requirements & structure

 The bash scripts can be run in a [slurm](https://slurm.schedmd.com) environment